This post may contain affiliate links, view our disclosure.

 Storage

-What is Persian Cucumber?
+What is Persian cucumber?

-Persian cucumber is a variety of smaller cucumbers with a thin skin, few seeds, and sweet mild flavor.
+Persian cucumber is a variety of smaller cucumbers with a thin skin, few seeds, and sweet, mild flavor.
 They’re easy to work with because you don’t have to peel Persian cucumbers, and you don’t have to scrape out the seeds.

 First let me say, there is no way to completely prevent a chopped salad from getting watery because vegetables will release their liquid after they’re chopped.
+However, you can use a couple tricks to help make salad Shirazi less watery:

 2. Wait to dress the salad until right before serving it.
 This is because the salt will draw out the vegetable’s liquid even faster.

 And something interesting I noticed in the Middle East was that they didn’t mind their salad getting watery!
 When they’d finish their individual dish of salad, they’d drink the liquid that remained in the bowl.
 (This might sound odd, but try it!
-Not only is it packed with nutrition, but it’s packed with flavor as well.)
+Not only is it packed with nutrition, but it’s loaded with flavor as well.)

-More Salads with Tomato and Cucumber
+More Salads With Tomato and Cucumber

 Let’s Connect